niilante/gateway-api-docs/source/index.md

 ## Payout to cardholder

 Sometimes cardholders should receive money, e.g. if you will pay out some winnings.
-Before you can make a payout you need to [tokenize](#tokenize-a-card) a card.
+Before you can make a payout, you need to [tokenize](#tokenize-a-card) a card.

-The following will transfer EUR 500.00 to cardholder's bank account from your merchant bank account:
+The following will transfer EUR 500.00 to the cardholder's bank account from your merchant bank account:

 ````shell
 curl -X POST https://gateway.test.clearhaus.com/cards/58dabba0-e9ea-4133-8c38-bfa1028c1ed2/credits \